-I have been making 1/35 small military figure, so I tried this 1/16 German soldier for a change.
+I have been making 1/35 small military figures, so I tried this 1/16 German soldier for a change.
 Tamiya’s world figure series is well-suited to the exercise of figure painting, the price is reasonable.

 This figure’s surface does not dry at all even I have been waiting for a couple of days.
 Long waiting is a usual situation of oil painting, I forgot to mix siccative while painting uniform and helmet.
-I was painting while listening to the radio, slowly leisurely moving brush and forgot the siccative.
+I was painting while listening to the radio, slowly leisurely moving brush, and forgot the siccative.

 Outstanding weathering is given on a 1/1 scale, and the soldiers appearing in the “Generation War” are splendid.
 It wasn’t possible to make my model close to this reality, but I painted some colors for change mild gradation on the single color accessories such as a helmet and a gas mask case, shoes.
 A helmet soiled with rubble and mud raises the sense that he had fought it out.

-Because a face was the most important part of the figure, it was given priority to easy painting than assembling, and should have thought about a production process.
+Because a face was the most important part of the figure, it was given priority to easy painting than assembling and should have thought about a production process.
 After assembling, it’s harder to paint the face than I had expected.